Pay a Bill

-In the absence of adequately powered, prospective, randomized clinical trials, the following questions remain:[4,12,21,24][Level of evidence: 3iiiDiii]
+In the absence of adequately powered, prospective, randomized clinical trials, the following questions remain:[4,12,21,24][Level of evidence C2]

-At present, the primary role of lymph node surgery is for staging and guiding additional treatment.
+Lymph node surgery is primarily used for staging and guiding additional treatment.

-Based on a small number of retrospective studies, therapeutic dissection of the regional lymph nodes after a positive SLND appears to minimize but not totally eliminate the risk of subsequent regional lymph node recurrence and in-transit metastases.[4,21,24][Level of evidence: 3iiiDiii] There are no data from prospective randomized trials demonstrating that definitive regional nodal treatment with surgery improves survival.
+Based on a small number of retrospective studies, therapeutic dissection of the regional lymph nodes after a positive SLND appears to minimize, but not totally eliminate, the risk of subsequent regional lymph node recurrence and in-transit metastases.[4,21,24][Level of evidence C2] There are no data from prospective randomized trials demonstrating that definitive regional nodal treatment with surgery improves survival.

 Because of the aggressive nature of MCC, its apparent radiosensitivity, and the high incidence of local and regional recurrences (including in-transit metastases after surgery alone to the primary tumor bed), some clinicians have recommended adjuvant radiation therapy to the primary site and nodal basin.
-Nodal basin radiation in contiguity with radiation to the primary site has been considered, especially for patients with larger tumors, locally unresectable tumors, close or positive excision margins that cannot be improved by additional surgery, and those with positive regional lymph nodes, especially after SLND (stage II).[10,11,14,15,25][Level of evidence: 3iiiDiii] Several small, retrospective series have shown that radiation plus adequate surgery improves local-regional control compared with surgery alone, [2,5,26,27,28,29] whereas other series did not show the same results.[4,8][Level of evidence: 3iiiDiii]
+Nodal basin radiation in contiguity with radiation to the primary site has been considered, especially for patients with larger tumors, locally unresectable tumors, close or positive excision margins that cannot be improved by additional surgery, and those with positive regional lymph nodes, especially after SLND (stage II).[10,11,14,15,25][Level of evidence C2] Several small retrospective series have shown that radiation therapy plus adequate surgery improves local-regional control compared with surgery alone, [2,5,26,27,28,29] whereas other series did not show the same results.[4,8][Level of evidence C2]

 Because of the small size of these nonrandomized, retrospective series, the precise benefit from radiation therapy remains unproven.

-Local and/or regional control of MCC with radiation alone has been reported in small, highly selected, nonrandomized case series of patients with diverse clinical characteristics.[29,36] Typically, these patients have had inoperable primary tumors and/or nodes or were considered medically inappropriate for surgery.[29,36][Level of evidence: 3iiiDiii]
+Local and/or regional control of MCC with radiation therapy alone has been reported in small, highly selected, nonrandomized case series of patients with diverse clinical characteristics.[29,36] Typically, these patients have had inoperable primary tumors and/or nodes or were considered medically inappropriate for surgery.[29,36][Level of evidence C2]

-Retrospective Surveillance, Epidemiology, and End Results (SEER) Program data suggest a survival value for adding radiation to surgery, but the conclusions are complicated by incomplete patient data, no protocol for evaluation and treatment, and potential sampling bias.
-Prospective randomized clinical trials will be required to assess whether combining surgery with radiation therapy affects survival.[33,34][Level of evidence: 3iiiDiii]
+Retrospective Surveillance, Epidemiology, and End Results (SEER) Program data suggest that adding radiation therapy to surgery adds survival value, but the conclusions are complicated by incomplete patient data, no protocol for evaluation and treatment, and potential sampling bias.
+Prospective randomized clinical trials are required to assess whether combining surgery with radiation therapy affects survival.[33,34][Level of evidence C2]

 Approximately 70% to 80% of MCC cases in the United States are caused by Merkel cell polyomavirus (MCPyV), and within virus-positive MCCs, the viral oncoproteins (T antigens) are constitutively expressed and growth-promoting.
 Furthermore, patients with stimulated immune response to MCPyV have better disease outcomes, providing a rationale for the use of immunotherapy.

 In a phase II trial, 88 patients with chemotherapy-treated metastatic MCC received avelumab, a human anti–programmed death ligand-1 (PD-L1) monoclonal antibody (10 mg/kg intravenously [IV] every 2 weeks).
 The objective rate of response was 33%, and 11% of the patients had a complete response.
 Median response was at 6.1 weeks and was irrespective of MCPyV or PD-L1 status.
 More importantly, responses were durable, with 74% lasting at least 1 year.
 As a result, median OS was more than twice the historical median, that is, an OS of 4 to 6 months with second-line chemotherapy.
-Subsequently, on the basis of the results from this study, avelumab received approval by the U.S. Food and Drug Administration in 2017 for treatment of metastatic MCC, regardless of previous chemotherapy administration.[37,38,39]
+Based on this study, the U.S. Food and Drug Administration approved avelumab in 2017 for the treatment of metastatic MCC, regardless of previous chemotherapy administration.[37,38,39]

 Pembrolizumab, a humanized IgG4 anti–programmed cell death-1 (PD-1) monoclonal antibody, is being studied in a phase II trial (NCT02267603) of first-line systemic treatment for patients with unresectable stage IIIB or stage IV MCC.
 The initial report included 26 patients; 16% had a complete response and 40% had a partial response, resulting in an objective response rate of 56%.
 While the response rate was similar to historical rates with first-line chemotherapy, pembrolizumab responses were more durable, with 86% ongoing at last follow-up.

-Nivolumab, another anti-PD-1 antibody, is currently being studied (NCT02488759) in patients with virus-associated cancers including MCC.
+Nivolumab, another anti-PD-1 antibody, is being studied (NCT02488759) in patients with virus-associated cancers, including MCC.
 Patients with metastatic MCC were eligible regardless of MCPyV status or previous chemotherapy.
 Preliminary results reported an ongoing response rate of 87%, with responses in 13 of 15 patients at last follow-up (median follow-up, 6 months).
-This trial has added a second cohort that is investigating nivolumab plus ipilimumab (1 mg/kg) in metastatic MCC.
+This trial added a second cohort to investigate nivolumab plus ipilimumab (1 mg/kg) in patients with metastatic MCC.

-A variety of chemotherapy regimens have been used for patients with MCC in the settings of adjuvant, advanced, and recurrent therapy.[5,34,42,43] [Level of evidence: 3iiiDiii] Even though no phase III clinical trials have been conducted to demonstrate that adjuvant chemotherapy produces improvements in OS, some clinicians recommend its use in most cases because of the following:
+A variety of chemotherapy regimens have been used for patients with MCC in the settings of adjuvant, advanced, and recurrent therapy.[5,34,42,43] [Level of evidence C2] Even though no phase III clinical trials have been conducted to demonstrate that adjuvant chemotherapy produces improvements in OS, some clinicians recommend its use in most cases because of the following:

-When possible, patients encouraging to participate in clinical trials should be considered.
+When possible, patients can be encouraged to participate in clinical trials.

 From 1997 to 2001, the Trans-Tasman Radiation Oncology Group performed a phase II evaluation of 53 MCC patients with high-risk, local-regional disease.
 High risk was defined as recurrence after initial therapy, involved lymph nodes, primary tumor larger than 1 cm, gross residual disease after surgery, or occult primary with positive lymph nodes.
-Therapy included local-regional radiation (50 Gy in 25 fractions), synchronous carboplatin (area under the curve [AUC] 4.5), and IV etoposide (89 mg/m2 on days 1–3 in weeks 1, 4, 7, and 10).
+Therapy included local-regional radiation therapy (50 Gy in 25 fractions), synchronous carboplatin (area under the curve [AUC] 4.5), and IV etoposide (89 mg/m2 on days 1–3 in weeks 1, 4, 7, and 10).
 Surgery was not standardized for either the primary tumor or the lymph nodes, and 12 patients had close margins, positive margins, or gross residual disease.
 Twenty-eight patients had undissected nodal beds, and the remainder had a variety of nodal surgeries.
-With a median follow-up of 48 months, 3-year OS was 76%, local-regional control was 75%, and distant control was 76%.
+With a median follow-up of 48 months, the 3-year OS rate was 76%, the rate of local-regional control was 75%, and the rate of distant control was 76%.
 Radiation reactions in the skin and febrile neutropenia were significant clinical acute toxicities.
-Because of the heterogeneity of the population and the nonstandardized surgery, it is difficult to infer a clear treatment benefit from the chemotherapy.[Level of evidence: 3iiiA]
+Because of the heterogeneity of the population and the nonstandardized surgery, it is difficult to infer a clear treatment benefit from the chemotherapy.[Level of evidence C1]

-In a subsequent, pilot clinical trial of 18 patients from 2004 to 2006, the same investigators attempted to reduce the skin and hematological toxicity seen in Study 96-07.
-The drug schedule was changed to carboplatin (AUC = 2) administered weekly during radiation beginning day 1 for a maximum of five doses, followed by three cycles of carboplatin (AUC 4.5, and IV etoposide 80 mg/m2 on days 1–3 beginning 3 weeks after radiation and repeated every 3 weeks for three cycles).
-The radiation was similar to the earlier trial.
-Early results suggest less toxicity, but other clinical outcomes have not yet been reported.
+In a subsequent pilot clinical trial of 18 patients from 2004 to 2006, the same investigators attempted to reduce the skin and hematological toxicity seen in Study 96-07.
+Carboplatin (AUC = 2) was administered weekly during radiation therapy beginning on day 1 for a maximum of five doses, followed by three cycles of carboplatin (AUC 4.5, and IV etoposide 80 mg/m2 on days 1–3 beginning 3 weeks after radiation and repeated every 3 weeks for three cycles).
+The radiation therapy was similar to that in the earlier trial.
+Results suggested a decrease in hematological and skin toxicity.

 Use of chemotherapy has also been reported in selected patients with locally advanced and metastatic disease.
 In one retrospective study of 107 patients, 57% of patients with metastatic disease and 69% with locally advanced disease responded to initial chemotherapy.
 Median OS was 9 months for patients with metastatic disease and 24 months for patients with locally advanced disease.
-At 3 years, OS was projected to be 17% for those with metastatic disease and 35% for those with locally advanced disease.
-Toxicity was significant, however, and without clear benefit, particularly in older patients.[Level of evidence: 3iiiDiii]
+At 3 years, the OS rate was projected to be 17% for those with metastatic disease and 35% for those with locally advanced disease.
+Toxicity was significant, however, and without clear benefit, particularly in older patients.[Level of evidence C2]

 The most appropriate follow-up techniques and frequency for patients treated for MCC have not been prospectively studied.
 Because of the propensity for local and regional recurrence, clinicians should perform at least a thorough physical examination of the site of initial disease and the regional lymph nodes.
 Imaging studies may be ordered to evaluate signs and symptoms of concern, or they may be performed to identify distant metastases early; but, there are no data suggesting that early detection and treatment of new distant metastases results in improved survival.